emh22/SET08103coursework/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Our Team Pledge

+1. Everyone must try to make the group meetings and if not possible, there will be work left for whoever can’t make it or the meeting will be rescheduled.
+It is up to them to find out what they missed.
+2. Work that is divided in a group meeting must be completed by the next meeting.
+3. As a team, help each other out and no one must feel they can’t ask for help.
+Everyone is working on the project together.
+4. Meetings will occur three-four times a week to ensure the group keeps on top of the work.
+5. No one must take on all of the project, the team have to equally contribute.
+This includes efforts to keep in contact and meet up.
+6. All project team members must be able to access the project on GitHub and should save copies of anything necessary to their computers or pen drive.
+7. Project team members have the responsibility to notify any potential difficulties in meeting the schedule for any assigned tasks as soon as it is known by the team member.
+8. All team members must voice their opinions and all team members must listen to other members’ ideas and thoughts.
+9. All conflict will be addressed.
+Any issues the team have will be tackled together.
+10. Everything should be kept organised and up to speed.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,